This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Criminal sanctions are generally imposed only on very serious offences, and as such are not very often brought (typically less than one case per year).
 According to a JFTC policy statement regarding criminal accusations, the JFTC will only file criminal accusations against serious cartels that widely affect people’s lives, repeat offenders or offenders refusing to abide by the JFTC’s administrative orders (ie, where administrative measures are not effective).

 The leniency system was introduced by an amendment to the AMA in 2005, together with the reform of the surcharge system.
 Because the surcharge calculation rate was increased by the 2005 amendment to the AMA, the number of leniency applications increased rapidly.
-Table 2 shows the number of applications for leniency for each fiscal year following the 2005 amendment.
+However, after 2012, the number of applications varies by year.
+Table 1 shows the number of applications for leniency for each fiscal year following the 2005 amendment.

 |Fiscal year||No. of leniency applications|